kram/kram/README.md

 ### Everything is a class

-In Gus, everything is a class, that means that you can do stuff like
+In kram, everything is a class, that means that you can do stuff like

 ```go
 150.Sqrt()
 ```

-## The future of Gus
+## The future of kram

-There is a lot of [stuff](https://github.com/zegl/Gus/labels/Feature) that needs to be implemented before Gus is complete.
+There is a lot of [stuff](https://github.com/kram/kram/labels/Feature) that needs to be implemented before kram is complete.
 And **you** are very welcome to help! :ok_hand:

 # License

-*Gus* is released under a modified 3-clause BSD-license.
-See [LICENSE](https://github.com/zegl/Gus/blob/master/LICENSE) for details.
+*kram* is released under a modified 3-clause BSD-license.
+See [LICENSE](https://github.com/kram/kram/blob/master/LICENSE) for details.